MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-SharePoint-with-DPM.md

 -   In the SharePoint farm, if you have SQL Server databases that are configured with SQL Server aliases, install the SQL Server client components on the front\-end Web server that DPM will protect.

--   Protecting application store items isn’t supported with SharePoint 2013.
+-   Protecting application store items isn't supported with SharePoint 2013.

--   DPM doesn’t support protecting remote FILESTREAM.
+-   DPM doesn't support protecting remote FILESTREAM.
 The FILESTREAM should be part of the database.

 ## Before you start

 1.  **Deploy DPM** - Verify that DPM is installed and deployed correctly.
-If you haven’t see:
+If you haven't see:

     -   System requirements for DPM